lit/lit-element/docs/_guide/start.md

 To create a new class based on LitElement:

+1. In your project folder, install the `lit-element` package from npm:

+    `npm install lit-element`

+2. Write your new element:

     * Import the `LitElement` base class and the `html` helper function.
     * Create a new class that extends the `LitElement` base class.
     * Implement `render` to define a template for your web component.
     * Register your component's HTML tag with the browser.

-For example:
+**Example**

 _my-element.js_